 - Easily review words.
 Just keep all the badges on a hook by the door.
 Grab one of the badges before walking down the halls, through the school, and on the playground.

 You can go here to see this resource for yourself.
-I will definitely be using these in my classroom this year, and I’m excited to see how much my students will start internalizing these critical vocabulary words with all the exposure they’ll get!
+Join me as I’ll be definitely using these in my classroom this year.
+Let’s see how rapidly our students will start internalizing the most critical vocabulary words for primary students with all the exposure they’ll get!